Nurana-A/My_fiction_story/second_story.md

 Because in those words — she’s the most beautiful and the smartest — there was no pretense.

 They were spoken with such sincerity that contradicting them would’ve felt cruel.

-A long, ringing pause followed.

-And again, Shamil nodded.

-Serious.
-Without irony.

-“You guessed it.
-It’s your sister.”